XiaomiFirmwareUpdater/xmfirmwareupdater.github.io/pages/firmware/firmware.md

     </ol>
 </nav>
 <div class="alert alert-primary alert-dismissible fade show" role="alert">
-    Follow Xiaomi Firmware Updater on <a href="https://t.me/XiaomiFirmwareUpdater" class="alert-link">Telegram</a>
+    Follow XM Firmware Updater on <a href="https://t.me/XiaomiFirmwareUpdater" class="alert-link">Telegram</a>
     or <a href="https://twitter.com/MiFwUpdater" class="alert-link">Twitter</a> to get notified when a new update is out!
     <button type="button" class="close" data-dismiss="alert" aria-label="Close">